Is Bitcoin A Good Investment & Should I Invest In Bitcoin?

 Bitcoin, often seen as a safe haven, is a digital asset that has revolutionised the whole world.
 Created in 2009 by the mysterious figure of Satoshi Nakamoto, Bitcoin has become a luring alternative to banking and traditional payment systems.

 But is Bitcoin just a passing storm or is it here to stay?
-As expert Stephen McKeon at the University of Oregon said, “The question has moved from ‘will this survive’ to ‘how big will this get?’”
+As Stephen McKeon, associate professor of finance at the University of Oregon, said, “The question has moved from ‘will this survive’ to ‘how big will this get?’”